Do you Know your Irish Ancestral Origins?

-We often come across a new member in the Green Room who provides us with the “facts” of their Irish ancestors origin in Ireland.
-I say “facts”, but these facts often appear to be unlikely when presented to an Irish genealogist.
-For example, it might be believed that a couple who were born in different parts of Ireland met and were married in a third part of Ireland, before going on to have their children in yet another county.
-While this sort of pattern may be likely in today’s world of easy transport and work options, they were unlikely scenarios given the reality of 19th century Ireland.
+This sort of pattern isn’t usual in today’s world of easy transport and work options, but raises a red flag given the reality of 19th century Ireland.
 Most Irish of the time tended to meet and marry the children of their neighbours from the surrounding streets, villages and townlands.
-They then went on to have their own children, live and work among their extended families and neighbours.
-That is, until economic necessity caused them to migrate to the nearest city or even further afield.
+They then went on to have their own children, live and work among their extended families and neighbours in the same area.
+At least until economic necessity caused them to migrate to the nearest city or further afield.

-So, when we receive any set of “unlikely facts” we first have to break it gently to the member in question – and then go back to the drawing board to sort out the possibilities from the probabilities gaining the facts based on discovered records.
+So, when we receive any set of “unlikely facts” we first have to break it gently to the member in question – and then go back to the drawing board to sort the “possibilities” from the “unlikelys” – testing the facts provided against available records.

 Mike: Nice to meet you Joan!
 There are certainly many Ryan families in Ireland.
-It is probably the most numerous surname in the north of County Tipperary where it was originally “Mulryan”.
+It is probably the most numerous surname in the north of County Tipperary where it was originally anglicised as “Mulryan”.

-Joan: I have been doing my family history since the late 70’s.
-My first Ryan ancestor to arrive in the USA was Timothy Ryan who was married to Winifred Egan.
+Joan: My first Ryan ancestor to arrive in the USA was Timothy Ryan who was married to Winifred Egan.
 They both moved to Auburn, New York USA and died there around the 1900’s.
 Tim and Win had 8 children.
 One of them, Thomas, my great grandfather – came to America around 1862.
 I cannot find any ship record.

-Mike: It sounds like you are saying that Timothy and Winifred married in Ireland before travelling to the US.
+Mike: So, you are saying that Timothy and Winifred married in Ireland before travelling to the US.
 They also had at least one child in Ireland – Thomas – who travelled with them in 1862?
 At least, let’s proceed on that assumption.

 Joan: Timothy Ryan was born in 1822 in Clonakilty, Cork.
 His father’s name was Denis Ryan and mother was Joan Donovan.
 Joan Donovan’s parents were Mathew Donovan of Cork and Ross.
 Mother’s name Margt Sarchfield.

-Joan: I have a trip booked to Ireland for May 15 2019.
-Day 8 and 9 of the trip will be to the Cork area.
-I am mostly English then Dutch and Irish.
-But I feel very close to the Irish.
+Joan: I have a trip booked to Ireland later this year and will be in the Cork area.
 I want to see the land of my ancestors – but I don’t know exactly where it is!

 Mike: How nice for you to have that trip to Ireland lined up!
-However, I think we need to step back a little and examine just where in Ireland your Ryan ancestors originated for certain.
-Of course, this can be difficult to have the history you always believed questioned in such a manner.
+However, I think we need to step back and examine just where in Ireland your Ryan ancestors originated for certain.
+Of course, it is difficult to question the history you always believed to be true in such a manner.

-People often “jump” across to Irish records a little too soon.
-It is often much more useful to dig deeper in the place where your family immigrated.
+People often “jump” across to Irish records too soon.
+It is often much more useful to dig deeper into the records in the place where your family immigrated.

 I had a look for mention of your Ryan family in the US on Ancestry.com and noticed the extended Ryan family (including Timothy aged 75 and Winifred aged 65) in the 1892 New York census.
 I also noticed their son, Thomas – with his own young family in the 1875 New York census.
 That is the earliest record I could find.
 Maybe you can provide a pointer to earlier records?
 I also noticed that several people on Ancestry.com had your Ryan family in their tree – but almost all of these trees were suspect and with few reliable sources referenced.

-So, here are some outstanding questions we need to answer before we move forward and figure out just where in Ireland your Ryan family DEFINITELY originated:
+So, here are some outstanding questions we need to answer before moving forward – to figure out just where in Ireland your Ryan family DEFINITELY originated:

 That’s it for this week.
 As always, do feel free to leave a comment below if you would like share a story or the Irish surnames in your family.